ahmedfgad/GeneticAlgorithmPython/README.md

 # To prepare the initial population, there are 2 ways:
 # 1) Prepare it yourself and pass it to the initial_population parameter.
 This way is useful when the user wants to start the genetic algorithm with a custom initial population.
 # 2) Assign valid integer values to the sol_per_pop and num_genes parameters.
-If the initial_population parameter exists, then the sol_per_pop and num_genes parameters are useless.
+If the initial_population parameter is used, then the sol_per_pop and num_genes parameters are ignored.
 sol_per_pop = 50 # Number of solutions in the population.
 num_genes = len(function_inputs)